 While the system sensitivity analysis described above is instructive in providing a better understanding of how the system performance may improve or decline in response to individual climate stressors, climate change will drive multiple simultaneous changes that may act cumulatively to exacerbate impacts.
 The following section summarizes impacts for climate conditions at 2050.
 The analysis considers a wide range of potential climate projections at 2050, giving more weight to conditions where more models agree but still considering more extreme outcomes projected by fewer models.
-The range of outcomes spans from 1 degree C to 3.5 degrees C with a median around 2 degrees of warming, -20% change in variability of precipitation to +40% with a median around 13%, and up to 24 inches of sea level rise (see Water Supply Technical Memorandum for additional discussion of the range of climate projections considered).
+The range of outcomes spans from 1.8 to 6.3°F with a median around 3.6°F of warming, -20 percent change in variability of precipitation to +40 percent with a median around 13 percent, and up to 24 inches of sea level rise (see Water Supply Technical Memorandum for additional discussion of the range of climate projections considered).